zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 # New way to make changes via state

 [.code-highlight: all]
-^Let's imagine that we want to change the background color of our screen.
+^Imagine that we want to change the background color of our screen.

 ^previously, we'd probably grab the view on the back and set its background color

 ^Now, SwiftUI is state-driven.
 We no longer make such direct changes ourselves.

 [.code-highlight: 2]
-^Instead, we use properties associated with special property wrappers like `@State` shown here
+^Instead, we define properties associated with special property wrappers like `@State` shown here

 [.code-highlight: 2, 6]
 ^...and make our view observe and react to that state.

-[.code-highlight: 8-12]
+[.code-highlight: 2, 8-12]
 ^In this case we change our color via a button defined right here in the view

 [.code-highlight: all]
-^Note that backgroundColor is a property that I defined, there's no default background color property that we can reach and set in SwiftUI.
+^Note that backgroundColor is a state that we have defined, there's no default background color property that we can reach and set in SwiftUI.

 [.code-highlight: all]
 ^Something that might be curious coming from earlier frameworks is that only this view and nobody else can directly change its own state.
 How can other views or models change the state belonging to other views?